MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-personalization-manage.md

 The layout on pages for the profile is reset to the default layout.

-## <a name="to-delete-customization-for-specific-pages-for-a-profile"></a>To delete customisation for specific pages for a profile
+## To delete customisation for specific pages for a profile

 You can delete individual page customisations that you have made for a profile.
 Customisations introduced with an extension and personalisations made by a user will not be deleted.
 You can delete specific page personalisations with another action.
 For more information, see [To delete personalisations for specific pages](admin-users-profiles-roles.md#to-delete-personalizations-for-specific-pages).